Pabl0Parra/new_years_fireworks_countdown/README.md

-# A countdown to New Year´s 2023 made with javascript & css
+# A countdown to New Year´s 2023 made with javascript, css and animated.css